bitstorm/modern-webdev-wicket/README.md

 }
 ```

-Once the application is started you can play around modifying file _custom-css.scss_ and see changes in real time.
+Once the application is started (with the usal command `mvn jetty:run`.) you can play around modifying file _custom-css.scss_ and see changes in real time.